nico3333fr/ROCSSTI/readme.md

 Information: to my knowledge, **RÖCSSTI has been used for about 80 websites**, starting from simple ones to more complex responsive ones.
 The time gained at the beginning of the projects and the reusability of classes are perceptible.

+## Röcssti builder

+If you don’t want or have the possibility to use versions with pre-processors, you may use this tool : http://rocssti.net/en/builder-css

 ## Coding conventions

 - Indent: 2 spaces for properties